Club Future Nostalgia: Background

-Following the March 2020 release of her second studio album Future Nostalgia, Dua Lipa was unable to tour for the album due to the ongoing COVID-19 pandemic.
+Following the March 2020 release of her second studio album Future Nostalgia, Dua Lipa was unable to tour for the album due to the restrictions imposed in response to the COVID-19 pandemic.
 However, she was brought much joy after seeing her fans listening to Future Nostalgia in their homes and on Zoom parties as if they were with her.
 Intending to "take the party up a notch", Lipa enlisted the help of the Blessed Madonna to put together an "old-school" mixtape with remixes of songs from the album, alongside samples.
 The two of them met at the Glastonbury Festival in 2019, and the Blessed Madonna remixed Lipa and Silk City's "Electricity" in October 2018 before they ran into one and other at NYC Downlow.
 The Blessed Madonna got involved in the project around May 2020, following a Zoom call between both her and Lipa's respective teams.
 She handled executive production and A&R duties for Club Future Nostalgia.

 Club Future Nostalgia was created in two months, during lockdown protocols due to the COVID-19 pandemic.
 From the beginning of creation, Lipa and the Blessed Madonna were on the same page for what their vision of the album was.
 The Blessed Madonna started by creating a list of samples and remixers that she wanted for the album, many of whom had already been approached by Lipa's team, including Paul Woolford, Jayda G, Gen Hoshino, Larry Heard, and Yaeji.
 The Blessed Madonna worked on Club Future Nostalgia from her home studio in London, with a workflow that consisted of breaking down the remixes into sections, creating new versions of them, and going back and forth with engineers while waiting on features.